bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Describe the difference between a cookie, sessionStorage and localStorage?
+<h3>Q. Describe the difference between a cookie, sessionStorage and localStorage?</h3>

 |      | `cookie`  | `localStorage` | `sessionStorage` |
 |------|-----------|----------------|------------------|